SPAAM-community/wss-summer-school/docs/2022/denbi-registration.md

 ## Finish

-In total, you can expect to have recieved the following emails
+In total, you can expect to have received the following emails

 <img style="display: block; margin-left: auto; margin-right: auto;" width="75%" src="assets/images/2022/denbi_registration/23-email_overview.png">

 With this, you should be all set up to go.
-You will recieve further instructions from the organisers how to access your personal computing nodes via email before the summer school.
+You will receive further instructions from the organisers how to access your personal computing nodes via email before the summer school.